 Another project is new sewer line construction running through Harford Park.
 The Baltimore County Department of Public Works project is construction of approximately 11,000 feet of a relief sewer generally along Herring Run from the City Line to Aiken Avenue, construction of 58 Manholes and 900 feet of tunnel under Perring Parkway.
 This project is necessary to eliminate pollution that is entering Herring Run and to alleviate sewer backups impacting homes in Harford Park.
 Work includes clearing and grubbing, relocation of 200 feet of water main, traffic control, trench excavation and trench repair within Oakleigh Road, Darlington Drive, Queen Anne Drive, Taylor Avenue, Shepard Avenue, Wendover Avenue, Birmingham Avenue and Aiken Avenue, and landscaping and tree planting at the completion of the project.
 Recently, the contractor has performed blasting, which has been felt by some residents.

-For further information or questions, please contact: David A. Bayer, P.E., Sewer Design Section, Bureau of Engineering & Construction, Baltimore County Department of Public Works, [email protected], 410-887-3781
+For questions or concerns related to this project, please contact: David A. Bayer, P.E., Sewer Design Section, Bureau of Engineering & Construction, Baltimore County Department of Public Works, [email protected], 410-887-3781

 The following drawings (downloadable files) represent “the plan and profile of the sewer to be installed, the erosion and sediment control drawings, and the forest buffer protection, forest conservation, and landscape drawings in that area.
 The Limit Of Disturbance (LOD) line you’ll see on the plans is the limit of where the Contractor can work.
 He’s not allowed to work outside the LOD without County approval.”